samiralajmovic/tap-report/README.md

 # Starts an auto-refresh dev script
 # $ npm run dev

-# If you change the terminal output generate new test cases
+# In case output is modified, generate new snapshots
 # $ npm generate-test-data

+# Run tests
 $ npm test

-# When output is altered, create new example gif (requires docker and imagemagick)
+# In case output is modified, create new example gif (requires docker and imagemagick)
 npm run generate-media
 ```